-Leigh Marshall was hired as Palomar's 11th head women's basketball coach on Sept.
+Marshall was hired as Palomar's 11th head coach on Sept.
 14, 2010, four weeks into the college's fall semester.

-Marshall hit the ground running.
-She faced a vacuum in the Palomar women's program, accepting an appointment to resurrect a program teetering on the ink of collapse.
-This was after the two previous head coaches had left Palomar abruptly in the previous four months, one of them walking away just before classes began in August without recruiting a player or coaching a game.
+Marshall hit the ground running, filling a vacuum in the Palomar women's program which was teetering on the ink of collapse after the two previous head coaches left abruptly in the previous four months, one of them walking away just before classes began in August without recruiting a player or coaching a game.

 Marshall came to the Comets from El Modena High School in Orange, where she had been the head girls' coach since May 2008.
 The former Orange Coast College assistant coach took over an El Modena program that won one game the season before she arrived and, two seasons later, led the Vanguards into the CIF-Southern Section playoffs.

 She began her coaching career as an assistant to veteran Mike Thornton at her community college alma mater, Orange Coast, in the 2001-02 season.

 Marshall was a point guard at Orange Coast, playing a major role as the Pirates went 55-15 in her two seasons.
 She was a captain for Coast in her sophomore season of 2002-03, helping lead the Pirates to a 30-6 record and the CCCAA state community college championship.